thzandvl/microhack-sap-data/PowerBiVisualisation.md

 <img src="images/synapsews/importFromSQLDB.jpg" height=175>

-* Confirm by clicking `Import Data`
+* Confirm by clicking `OK`

-* Use your Microsoft account to log in.
+* On the next screen provide your Microsoft credentials to log in.
+> Note: Choose Microsoft Account from the authentication options

 * Select the 3 tables created in the previous steps.
 Make sure to select the ones with your Prefix U##